-UMass Lowell will conduct weekly COVID-19 surveillance testing of its entire residential student population and select cohorts of commuter students and faculty and staff who frequently interact with others on campus.
+UMass Lowell will conduct weekly COVID-19 surveillance testing of its entire residential student population and select cohorts of commuter students, faculty and staff who frequently interact with others on campus.
 This step exceeds all current Centers for Disease Control recommendations.

 Testing for any students who exhibit symptoms will be available through the Wellness Center.
 Symptomatic faculty and staff should contact their doctors for testing.

 Surveillance testing is conducted among populations who are not showing symptoms in an effort to identify potential cases early and quickly isolate them before the virus can spread.
 UMass Lowell has partnered with the Broad Institute, a biomedical research center affiliated with MIT and Harvard University.